Eric-exe/Neural-Network/README.md

 # Neural Network
-Based on Neural Networks from Scratch in Python by Harrison Kinsley <br>
+Based on "Neural Networks from Scratch" by Harrison Kinsley <br>
-WIP